jnozzi/cocoadev.com/markdown/RunLoop.md

 ----

-I don't see such function neither for General/NSRunLoop or General/CFRunLoop.
+I don't see such function neither for NSRunLoop or CFRunLoop.
 Maybe you're thinking of     nextEventMatchingMask:untilDate:inMode:dequeue:?

-*CFRunLoopRunInMode( kCFRunLoopDefaultMode, 0.0, YES ) would be analogous to General/NSRunLoop currentRunLoop] runOnce], if it existed.*
+*CFRunLoopRunInMode( kCFRunLoopDefaultMode, 0.0, YES ) would be analogous to NSRunLoop currentRunLoop] runOnce], if it existed.*

 ----